CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_switch_profile.html.markdown

   + `type`:(string)(ReadOnly) An enum type that defines the type of tag.
 Supported values are 'pathtag' and 'keyvalue'.* `KeyValue` - KeyValue type of tag.
 Key is required for these tags.
 Value is optional.* `PathTag` - Key contain path information.
 Value is not present for these tags.
 The path is created by using the '/' character as a delimiter.For example, if the tag is \ A/B/C\ , then \ A\  is the parent tag, \ B\  is the child tag of \ A\  and \ C\  is the child tag of \ B\ .
   + `value`:(string) The string representation of a tag value.
 * `target_platform`:(string) Type of the profile.
 'UcsDomain' profile for network and management configuration on UCS Fabric Interconnect.
 'UnifiedEdge' profile for network, management and chassis configuration on Unified Edge.* `UCS Domain` - Profile/policy type for network and management configuration on UCS Fabric Interconnect.* `Unified Edge` - Profile/policy type for network, management and chassis configuration on Unified Edge.
+* `template_actions`:(Array)
+This complex property has following sub-properties:
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `params`:(Array)
+This complex property has following sub-properties:
+    + `name`:(string) The action parameter identifier.
+The supported values are SyncType and SyncTimer for the template sync action.* `None` - The default parameter that implies that no action parameter is required for the template action.* `SyncType` - The parameter that describes the type of sync action such as SyncOne or SyncFailed supported on any template or derived object.* `SyncTimer` - The parameter for the initial delay in seconds after which the sync action must be executed.
+The supported range is from 0 to 60 seconds.* `OverriddenList` - The parameter applicable in attach operation indicating the configurations that must override the template configurations.
+    + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+    + `value`:(string) The action parameter value is based on the action parameter type.
+Supported action parameters and their values are-a) Name - SyncType, Supported Values - SyncFailed, SyncOne.b) Name - SyncTimer, Supported Values - 0 to 60 seconds.c) Name - OverriddenList, Supported Values - Comma Separated list of overridable configurations.
+  + `type`:(string) The action type to be executed.* `Sync` - The action to merge values from the template to its derived objects.* `Deploy` - The action to execute deploy action on all the objects derived from the template that is mainly applicable for the various profile types.* `Detach` - The action to detach the current derived object from its attached template.* `Attach` - The action to attach the current object to the specified template.
+* `template_sync_errors`:(Array)
+This complex property has following sub-properties:
+  + `message`:(string)(ReadOnly) The localized message based on the locale setting of the user's context providing the error description.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `type`:(string)(ReadOnly) The error type that indicates the point of failure.* `Transient` - Any error which is a runtime error due to some other action in progress on the derived object that is blocking the sync action.
+This error type is retriable.For example, when vNIC Template is updated, but the derived vNIC or vNICs are part of a LAN Connectivity policy associated with a profile being deployed to endpoint.
+In this scenario, the derived vNIC update displays this error.* `Validation` - When the template sync on the derived object fails due to an incorrect configuration, it displays a validation error.
+This error type is considered fatal and not retried.For example, when a new policy is attached to a server profile template, the sync to a derived server profile fails due to the policy attach errors.* `User` - Any configuration error due to incorrect or invalid input and that requires user intervention for correction, is displayed under this category.
+This error type is considered fatal and not retried.For example, when a new policy is attached to a server profile template, the sync to a derived server profile fails.
+This happens when the policyis not applicable to the server assigned to the server profile, such as the Power policy that is not applicable for UCS Rack servers.* `Internal` - Any application internal errors are displayed under this category.
+This error type is considered fatal and not retried.
+* `template_sync_status`:(string)(ReadOnly) The sync status of the current MO wrt the attached Template MO.* `None` - The Enum value represents that the object is not attached to any template.* `OK` - The Enum value represents that the object values are in sync with attached template.* `Scheduled` - The Enum value represents that the object sync from attached template is scheduled from template.* `InProgress` - The Enum value represents that the object sync with the attached template is in progress.* `OutOfSync` - The Enum value represents that the object values are not in sync with attached template.
 * `type`:(string) Defines the type of the profile.
 Accepted values are instance or template.* `instance` - The profile defines the configuration for a specific instance of a target.
 * `version_context`:(HashMap) -(ReadOnly) The versioning info for this managed object.
 This complex property has following sub-properties: